Skinny Pumpkin Spice Hot Chocolate

-That said, if you prefer a latte version, you can also add a shot of espresso as well.
+That said, if you prefer a coffee version of it, you may also add a shot of espresso as well.

 Ingredients and swaps

-The recipe we present here was carefully crafted to have the least amount of fat and sugar possible, while still having the taste and texture of a real treat.
+I crafted this recipe to have the least amount of fat and sugar possible, while still having the taste and texture of a treat.

 However, if you don’t have any of the ingredients handy, you can easily substitute it for some of the choices bellow: